 And that was only ever my second hardware review; prior to that was this condensed “review” of a System76 laptop:

-So making videos about “devices” is not something I’m that used to doing.
+So, as you can see, making videos about “devices” is not something I’m that used to doing.
 Yet weirdly the moment the itty-bitty GPD MicroPC landed on my desk all I could think was: “Man, I gotta film that.”

 I figured that making a video for the sake of making a video would be a useful way to blow the dust off my long-rested video making skills — trivia: aside from the Ubuntu release video I make every six months, I rarely make videos at all